microsoft/AirSim/docs/apis.md

 ## Introduction
 This project includes a self-contained cross-platform library to retrieve data from the quadrotor and send the control commands.
-You can use this library for a simulated drone in Unreal engine or on real quadrotors such as a MavLink based vehicle platform (and very soon DJI quadrotors such as Matrice).
+You can use this library for a simulated drone in Unreal engine or on a real quadrotor such as a MavLink based vehicle platform (and very soon DJI quadrotors such as Matrice).

 ## Hello Drone
 Here's the taste of how you can use our APIs: